 - Stereolithography (SLA)

-As stated above, this one is the oldest method of 3D printing technology and is uses a liquid resin that is hardened by the UV ray into the desired shape layer by layer.
+As stated above, this one is the oldest method of 3D printing technology and it uses a liquid resin that is hardened by the UV ray into the desired shape layer by layer.

 - Fused Deposition Modeling (FDM)

 This method is most commonly used for commercial production and 3D printers for the general public.
-In here a plastic filament builds the object on a heatbed, while it gets heated and goes out through an extruder.
+Here, a plastic filament builds the object on a heatbed while it gets heated and goes out through an extruder.

 - Selective Laser Sintering (SLS)

-This method is much like SLA but uses different material.
-Here, the material is in a powder form, and a laser sinters it layer by layer into the designed shape.
+This method is much like SLA but uses different materials.
+Here, the material is in powder form, and a laser sinters it layer by layer into the designed shape.

 - Selective Laser Melting (SLM)